jburer/NIST-Crosswalks/README.md

 The single NIST-Crosswalk.db is stand alone SQLite DB and contains everything.

-The SQL DDL and the original data (in CSV format, located in the corresponding folders) is included, which also includes various views.
+The SQL DDL and the original data, located in the corresponding folders, is included.
+The SQL also has the various views.

 ## Cybersecurity Framework (CSF) to Security and Privacy Controls (SP 800-53 Rev. 4) to Risk Management Framework (RMF) to Privacy Framework (PF) Crosswalk